kids-first/kf-rnaseq-workflow/README.md

   kallisto_idx: File
   wf_strand_param: {type: [{type: enum, name: wf_strand_param, symbols: ["default", "rf-stranded", "fr-stranded"]}], doc: "use 'default' for unstranded/auto, 'rf-stranded' if read1 in the fastq read pairs is reverse complement to the transcript, 'fr-stranded' if read1 same sense as transcript"}
   input_type: {type: [{type: enum, name: input_type, symbols: ["BAM", "FASTQ"]}], doc: "Please select one option for input file type, BAM or FASTQ."}
+  rmats_read_length: {type: 'int', doc: "Input read length for sample reads."}
+  rmats_variable_read_length: {type: 'boolean?', doc: "Allow reads with lengths that differ from --readLength to be processed. --readLength will still be used to determine IncFormLen and SkipFormLen."}
+  rmats_novel_splice_sites: {type: 'boolean?', doc: "Select for novel splice site detection or unannotated splice sites. 'true' to detect or add this parameter, 'false' to disable denovo detection.
+Tool Default: false"}
+  rmats_stat_off: {type: 'boolean?', doc: "Select to skip statistical analysis, either between two groups or on single sample group. 'true' to add this parameter.
+Tool default: false"}
+  rmats_allow_clipping: {type: 'boolean?', doc: "Allow alignments with soft or hard clipping to be used."}
+  rmats_threads: {type: 'int?', doc: "Threads to allocate to RMATs."}
+  rmats_ram: {type: 'int?', doc: "GB of RAM to allocate to RMATs."}
 ```

 ### Bam input-specific: